-Student learning assessment at Wagner College is a campus-wide effort which collectively engages and organizes the assessment activities of the campus community.
+Student achievement assessment at Wagner College is a campus-wide effort that collectively engages and organizes the assessment activities of the campus community.
 Follow the links below for information about student learning and other campus assessment efforts.

 Campus-wide research projects about student learning

-Wagner’s Moodle assessment page with internal reports and information
+Wagner’s assessment page on Moodle offers internal reports and information